mideind/GreynirSeq/src/greynirseq/ner/README.md

 ## Name Tagging

 For Icelandic NER the included IceBERT-NER model is used.
-For english we use spacy due to label overlap (`python -m spacy download en_core_web_lg`).
+For english we use huggingface (for better accuracy) and spacy (due to length restrictions). (`python -m spacy download en_core_web_lg`).

 The script accepts a file in English or Icelandic, the sentences will then be tokenized and tokens joined with spaces as the model expects.